vallotlab/ChromSCape/README.md

 Then, download & install Docker (https://hub.docker.com/?overlay=onboarding).

 Then open the terminal and run the following command, replacing the path to application & data folder by your own :
+**Make sure to use full path**

 ```
 sudo docker run --rm  -p 3838:3838  -v /path/to/ChromSCape/:/srv/shiny-server/ -v /path/to/Data_ChromScape/:/var/lib/shiny-server/ -u shiny:shiny pacomito/chromscape:latest
 ```